-Maximum exposure time: Depending on your selected frame rate, you might need to decrease the maximum exposure time to reach the desired rate.
+Maximum exposure time: A maximum value for the exposure time can be specified in order to limit motion blur.
+Depending on your selected frame rate, you might also need to decrease the maximum exposure time to reach the desired rate.
 The value for the maximum exposure time should always be smaller than the time between two frames.